Reviewing BAIYU (NASDAQ:BYU) & Code Chain New Continent (NASDAQ:CCNC)

-BAIYU (NASDAQ:BYU – Get Free Report) and Code Chain New Continent (NASDAQ:CCNC – Get Free Report) are both small-cap retail/wholesale companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their valuation, earnings, dividends, profitability, risk, institutional ownership and analyst recommendations.
+Code Chain New Continent (NASDAQ:CCNC – Get Free Report) and BAIYU (NASDAQ:BYU – Get Free Report) are both small-cap business services companies, but which is the better business?
+We will contrast the two companies based on the strength of their institutional ownership, dividends, profitability, earnings, analyst recommendations, risk and valuation.

 Profitability

-This table compares BAIYU and Code Chain New Continent’s net margins, return on equity and return on assets.
+This table compares Code Chain New Continent and BAIYU’s net margins, return on equity and return on assets.

 |Net Margins